mhamidwaleed88-ux/software-engineering-project/README.md

 🎓 Grade: 93

 ## Description
-Designed and developed a structured software system as part of a team project.
+Designed and developed a full software system as part of a team project, including backend, database, and user interface.

 ## Responsibilities
 - System design and architecture planning
-- Object-Oriented Programming (OOP) implementation
+- Backend development and business logic implementation
-- Collaboration in a team environment
+- Database design and data management
+- UI development and user interaction
-- Requirement analysis and system modeling
+- Team collaboration and task distribution

 ## Features
-- Modular system structure
+- Modular and scalable system architecture
+- User-friendly interface
+- Data storage and retrieval using database
-- Clean and maintainable code design
+- Structured and maintainable code
-- Scalable architecture

 ## Technologies
-- Java / C# (תבחר מה השתמשתם)
+- Java / C#
+- SQL (Database design and queries)
 - OOP Principles
 - Design Patterns
+- UI Development (Desktop / Web – Web Application)

 ## Notes
 Developed as part of a team project.